Free Wifi Near Me – 30 Places to Connect When You Are on the Go

 This post may contain affiliate links.
 Please read how we make money for more information.

 Have you ever been in a situation where you needed to access the internet but you weren’t sure where you could find a free wifi hotspot?
-Maybe you needed a place where you could use your laptop for a while, access the internet, and get a little work done without having to pay for a connection.
+Maybe you needed a place where you could get a little work done without having to pay for a connection.

 Thankfully, many places offer free internet connections.
 In some cases, you may even be able to access the wifi connection in their parking lots – no need to go inside and order something just so you don’t look like a freeloader.